dtregan/music-tweet-ner/README.md

 ```
 NOTE: Please ensure that you have at least 2.5GB of space free to install and run the project.

-1. Download the contents of the repository.
+1. Download the contents of this repository/clone this repository.
-2. Unzip/extract contents into a new folder.
+1a.
+Unzip/extract contents into a new folder, if not cloned.
+2. Download [mmtd.zip](http://www.cp.jku.at/datasets/MMTD/mmtd.zip) and [tweet.zip](http://www.cp.jku.at/datasets/MMTD/tweet.zip), and extract mmtd.txt and tweet.txt into the downloaded/cloned folder.
-3. In Terminal (macOS) or the Command Prompt, cd/move directory to the extracted folder.
+3. In Terminal (macOS) or the Command Prompt in Windows, cd/move directory to the extracted/cloned folder/repository.
 4. Ensure that the required packages/dependencies are installed (see the 'Dependencies' section in this README).

 5. Run initialprocessing.py (i.e., python initialprocessing.py), which produces files outlined in the 'Index of files created' section